-This is a common question asked on nearly every forum I have seen, and the answer is simple:
+This is a common question asked on nearly every forum I have seen, and while the concept may seem simple, a quick look beneath the surface exposes some interesting things to remember:

-Rule 1: When passing an Object (Reference Type) ByVal, a copy of the Object is passed.
+Rule 1: When passing an Object (Reference Type) ByVal, a reference to the Object (not the variable) is passed.

 Rule 2: A variable (Value Type) passed ByVal is not affected by the code inside the method, while a variable passed ByRef is.